Zinaar/Stripe-Integration/README.md

 ### `npm run dev`

-To start the app in dev mode.\
+To start the app in dev mode

 Open [http://localhost:3000/static/checkout.html](http://localhost:3000/static/checkout.html) to view it in the browser. this step is optional